 WordPress alone is a great CMS, but it wouldn’t be nearly as powerful if it didn’t support plugins.
 There are a huge number of them available, some good, some bad and the beauty of them is you can pick and choose to use the ones you need.
-If you can’t find one that works for you then it can be just as quick to code your own.
+If you can’t find one that works for you, it can be just as quick to code your own.

-We’ve put together a list of eight essential plugins we recommend you should consider when building a WordPress site.
+We’ve put together a list of eight essential plugins we recommend you consider when building a WordPress site.

 ACF offer a free version, which is good, but we recommend you go for the Pro version as it gives you a whole host of functionality for adding more powerful layouts and sections to your site.

 Duplicate post does exactly what it says on the tin; it gives you the ability to duplicate content on your site.
 We find it incredibly useful in the studio when setting up a new site we need to populate quickly.

 Often, we create a common post or page template and duplicate it every time instead of copying and pasting everything over.